tractordev/apptron/README.md

 - **shell**: native desktop shell dialogs, notifications, clipboard, global shortcuts
 - **system**: system resource information (displays, cpu/memory, OS info)

-*Early Access Note: Smaller APIs might not be implemented in Windows/Linux yet, please [report](https://github.com/tractordev/apptron/issues) anything not working on your platform.*

 These modules can be used a number of ways:

-- **API**: run as a subprocess and use full API over STDIO from any language using a library
+- **API/library**: run as a subprocess and use full API over STDIO from any language
 - **CLI**: shell script friendly command line versions of most of the API
 - **build**: build a webview binary with `apptron build` and use the API from pages in JavaScript
-- **import**: use module packages directly in Go (forces CGO, takes up main thread, advanced use only)
+- **Go package**: use module packages directly in Go (forces CGO, takes up main thread, advanced use only)

 ## Getting Apptron

-### Download Release
+### Download Executable

-Still getting [release automation](https://github.com/tractordev/apptron/issues/44) up to speed, but there are [builds you can download](https://github.com/tractordev/apptron/releases).
+There are [builds you can download](https://github.com/tractordev/apptron/releases).
 Let me know if you have problems with them or what kinds of warnings they present on your platform.
 The macOS build is signed and notarized, but the others aren't yet.
 Homebrew Tap coming soon.

 ### Build Source